Director / Filmmaker / Speaker

 The Knife That Killed Me was released by Universal Pictures.

 It was ranked #10 in the Top Thirty Films of the Year (2014) by the Huffington Post.

 "...like a hi-tech version of Lars von Trier's Dogville" The Guardian

 "Easily one of the best films of the year" Huffington Post

 "an experimental British drama... with a densely intensive visual verve."
 The Times

-Marcus has been the Artistic Director at award-winning National Touring Theatre Company Pilot Theatre for 20 years.
+Marcus is currently acting Artistic Director at Theatre Royal Bury St Edmunds.
+He was an Associate Artist at Theatre Royal Stratford East from 2016 - 2018.
+He was also a Producer for Collusion, Harrogate Theatre, and a director for Bristol Old Vic Theatre School. .
+Marcus was Artistic Director at the award-winning National Touring Theatre Company Pilot Theatre from 1993 to 2016.
 He has directed work across in the UK, throughout Europe, and in Argentina, including national touring productions of: Antigone, The Loneliness of the Long Distance Runner, Romeo and Juliet, Lord of the Flies, Beautiful Thing, Sing Yer Heart Out For The Lads, Looking for JJ, Road, The Fever Chart, Bloodtide, and Rumble Fish.